Incentive on Connections Engagement (ICE) Submission 2017 / 2018

 Consultation on: The minimum information required when making a Connections Application

-We are committed to making it easy for you to make an application for connection to our network and for this process to be as simple as possible.
-We have been undertaking a review of the information that we need when we receive a new application and we have decided to open this consultation to understand our customers/stakeholders views.
+We undertook a review of the information that we need when we receive a new application and opened this consultation to understand our customers/stakeholders views.

 Consultation on Pricing Policy

-We are keen to consult with you with regards to our Payment Terms that we offer for those who are seeking a load or Distributed Generation connection.
+We consulted on our Payment Terms that are offered to those who are seeking a load or Distributed Generation connection.
 In order to be offered payment terms, projects must meet certain criteria.
-We want to ensure that these terms are ‘fit for purpose’ and we would welcome your comments on key elements of our Payment Terms Policy.
+We wanted to ensure that these terms were ‘fit for purpose’ and we welcomed comments on key elements of our Payment Terms Policy.

 Consultation on Queue Management